 As of the report date, MECO's site construction has been completed and the facility is operational.
 MECO is required to produce at least \$3.7 million of new payroll for the 12-month period ending December 31, 2015.
 MECO generated \$2.2 million in new payroll during this period, missing the performance requirement.
-The next obligation includes \$3.9 million in payroll for the 12-month period ending December 31, 2016.
+The next obligation includes \$3.9 million in new payroll for the 12-month period ending December 31, 2016.

 As of the report date, MECO was meeting about 60 percent of the payroll obligation specified in the CEA.
-LED will request that the company reimburse the State (in accordance to the clawback provisions) due to the company's underperformance.
-Upon further review, LED has discovered the company did not meet its payroll obligations for the years of 2013 and 2014.
-Consequently, LED will request underperformance clawbacks from the company for these previous years.
+In addition, LED has discovered the company did not meet its payroll obligations for the years of 2013 and 2014.
+LED will request that the company reimburse the State (in accordance with CEA clawback provisions) due to the company's underperformance.

-METHANEX USA, LLC

-Methanol manufacturing plant Project announced in 2012 Ascension Parish
+METHANEX USA, LLC Methanol manufacturing plant Project announced in 2012 Ascension Parish